-The Montessori Method is often limited to Primary and Elementary education, but Middle School-aged students from 12-15 can benefit from the Montessori environment as they dive into more advanced curriculum.
+The Montessori Method is often limited to Primary and Elementary education, but Middle School-aged students from 12-15 can benefit from the Montessori environment as they dive into a more advanced curriculum.
 As the challenges in the classroom become more significant, middle school students also must face the struggles of getting older and developing a deeper sense of self.
-Through the Secondary Program at Starwood Montessori School, students are able to face these challenges confidently while gaining perspective with activities outside the classroom that encourage social cooperation and an elevated sense of responsibility.
+Through the Secondary Program at Starwood Academy of Frisco, students are able to face these challenges confidently while gaining perspective with activities outside the classroom that encourage social cooperation and an elevated sense of responsibility.

 Learning In and Out of the Classroom